 In this post, you will learn how to knit two stitches together.

-It’s commonly used in knitting patterns and is one way to decrease the number of stitches on your needle.
+This commonly used versatile single decrease stitch is used in knitting patterns and is one way to decrease the number of stitches on your needle.

 - Knitting two together is a basic method of decreasing stitches.

-- It makes a decrease that is abbreviated as K2Tog or k2tog in patterns.
+- It makes a decrease that is abbreviated as K2Tog or k2tog in pattern instructions.

 - To ‘knit two together’ is just like making a regular knit stitch, but you work through two stitches instead of just one.